SoliDry/api-generator/README.md

 For instance, integer can be set to unsigned smallint with `minimum: 1` (any number > 0) and `maximum: 2` (any number <= 3 to fit smallint db type range).

+If double/float types used, then maximum goes for display length (or M) and minimum for precision (or D) in SQL e.g.: DOUBLE(M, D)

 All migrations for specific module will be placed in ``` Modules/{ModuleName}/Database/Migrations/ ```

 To execute them all - run: ``` php artisan module:migrate ```